-The menopause happens once and is your last period, marking the beginning of post menopause.
+The menopause is when a woman stops having periods and is no longer able to get pregnant naturally.
+This marks the beginning of post menopause.
 That’s right.
 We often talk about the menopause as a phase, and that’s okay too, but it’s important to understand the technical term so you can better communicate with your doctors.

 The menopause is the first day of your last menstrual period.
 You can recognise when menopause has occurred only a year later when you have had 12 months without a period.
 But it is also common not to know the exact date of your menopause because you may be on oral contraceptives or HRT, which can affect bleeding.